skynettoday/skynet-today/content/news/_posts/2018-3-28-deepfakes.md

 # Deepfakes

 The first high-profile example of state of the art AI techniques causing large scale harm, and likely far from the last.
-But it may not be as bad as it seems...
+But it may not be as bad as it seems.

 ## What Happened